danakj/craydate/README.md

 - 6.12 Sprites  **[ WONTFIX: No current plan to support Sprites ]**

 There are still some TODOs around for a few missing functions.

-# Adding to OS target
-1. Make a new top-level crate, e.g. simulator-win
-1. Set the target triple in the crate's `.cargo/config.toml` file, e.g.
-   `simulator-win/.cargo/config.toml`.
-1. Add a task to build and check it in `.vscode/tasks.json`.
-Then Ctrl+Shift+B will give you the option to build it.
-1. Also add tasks run build and run the make_pdx and run_simulator bins, if they apply, in `.vscode/tasks.json`.
-Then Ctrl+Shift+B will give you the option to run the project in the simulator found at `$PLAYDATE_SDK_PATH`.
-1. Add it to `"rust-analyzer.linkedProjects"` in `.vscode/settings.json`.
-Then rust-analyzer will index it.